Alpha BRAIN Review

 • Maintain proper brain and immune system development and functioning

-B6 deficiencies have been linked to cognitive impairment, seizures, migraine, anxiety, and depression (particularly in women taking oral contraceptives).
-There are a few theories about why it’s so good for our brains, with the idea that vitamin B6 helps our bodies to break down homocysteine, an amino acid byproduct associated with dementia, heart disease, and stroke in high concentrations.
+B6 deficiencies have been linked to cognitive impairment, seizures, migraine, anxiety, and depression (particularly in those taking oral contraceptives).
+Some experts theorize that vitamin B6 is so good for the brain because it’s one of the vitamins that helps the body break down homocysteine, an amino acid byproduct associated with dementia, heart disease, and stroke in high concentrations.

-We don’t make vitamin B6 naturally, so healthy adults need to get about 1.3mg of vitamin B6 daily (but can tolerate up to 200mg without risk of experiencing side effects).
-It isn’t clear if getting more than the recommended amount of vitamin B6 improves cognition beyond mitigating the effects of a deficiency.
+You don’t make vitamin B6 naturally, so healthy adults need to get about 1.3mg of it daily.
+It isn’t clear if getting more than the recommended amount improves cognition beyond mitigating the effects of a deficiency.

 Uncaria tomentosa, also known as cat’s claw, is a woody vine found in and around the Amazon rainforest.
 South and Central American cultures have used it for centuries to treat ailments like: